adam-klica/CRM_/README.md

 # Full-Stack CRM Project

-1) npm install to install all necessary dependencies
+1) Run "npm install" to install all necessary dependencies
 2) Create database (remember name of database for next.configs.js)
 3) Use this code to create 2 tables in database :